mvpxtech/flask-challenge/README.md

 ### Functionality

-- Should use MVC architecture
+- Use any project architecture (MVC, MVVM, etc)
 - The data should be saved in database (relational or non-relational)
 - Write good in-code comments.